The Wizards find no answers in Game 3 and get pushed to the brink by the 76ers

 “Embiid’s ability to make plays makes the game easy for a lot of their players,” Brooks said.
 “They obviously got a good team, good players — I can’t imagine anybody playing better than him.
 That was MVP-level tonight.”

 The 76ers’ four other starters also scored in double figures, with Tobias Harris the next most dangerous among them with 20 points and 13 rebounds.
-Philadelphia moved and shot how it wanted all game, hitting 51.5 percent from three-point range (17 of 33) to sap Washington of its energy.
+Philadelphia moved and shot however it wanted all game, hitting 51.5 percent from three-point range (17 of 33) to sap Washington of its energy.
 All of Danny Green’s 15 points came on three-pointers.

+“We just didn’t make them dribble,” Beal said.
+“Like, no disrespect to them, but we want them to put the ball on the floor and create plays, but we didn’t make them do that.
+They just literally rose up and shot it over us, got a lot of open threes.
+There was miscommunications in transition ... not talking, not matching up.
+And it just led to open threes.”

 The Wizards never had control; an eight-point deficit at the end of the first quarter felt much wider, and they trailed by 14 at halftime and by 23 after three quarters.
 Point guard Russell Westbrook was a game-time decision with a right ankle sprain he suffered in Game 2 on Wednesday but essentially had his normal output with 26 points, 12 rebounds and 10 assists in 34 minutes.